jhaws1982/zRPC/README.md

 ## TODO
 - Setup make install in CMake
 - Unit testing from the beginning - basic client/server, all ctors, move/copy
+  - Add gtest suite as testing dependency
   - Write unit test to ensure that all workers are used and client blocks until free worker then continues
+  - Tie into codecov.io
 - RPC client/server plus generic class/event publisher
   - Easy way to publish generic events as passed in
   - Easy way to subscribe to generic events and receive callback when received (how to include generic data?)